 Due to the Coronavirus pandemic, we have had to temporarily postpone VHF exam sessions at our usual training venue in Putney.
 In order to facilitate examinations for candidates who require priority examination, in line with the latest RYA and UK Government guidance we are currently only accepting enquiries for priority VHF exam visits for those who urgently require VHF certification for commercial/work purposes.

-UPDATE: From the 29th March onwards, we hope to resume Priority VHF Exam visits for candidates who require urgent certification.
+UPDATE: From the 29th March onwards, we are resuming Priority VHF Exam visits for candidates who require urgent certification.
 Please use the form below to get in touch.